-Are root or sudo privileges required for installing a Lacework agent?
+Are root privileges required for installing a Lacework agent?

-You must install the Lacework agent using root or sudo privileges.
+Yes, you must install the Lacework agent using root privileges:

 What is a Pod?

-What is the impact of the Lacework agent on CPU and Network resources?
+What is the impact of the Lacework agent on Network resources?

 Does the Lacework agent work in the kernel or user space?

-The Lacework agent works in the user space in an offline mode.
-There is no dependency on IP tables and the agent does not slow down application connections.
+The Lacework agent works in the user space in a passive mode.
+There is no dependency on IP tables and the agent does not slow down containerized applications and network connections.

 How often does the Lacework agent collect data?

-Lacework is a continuous monitoring system, that collects the data every time there is any network activity.
+Lacework is a continuous monitoring system, that collects and monitors metadata of all the processes associated with a network activity.
 The Polygraph is computed every hour.

 How is the Lacework agent updated?

 The Lacework agent is automatically updated when a new version is available.
-You have the option to change this setting in the agent configuration.
+Contact Lacework Support to alter the process of updating of the agent.

 How can I deploy the agent?

-Does the Lacework agent work in aggregation mode?
+Does the Lacework agent work with a proxy?